Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Introduction

 In this paper, we argue that removing existing biases is only one aspect of the problem.
-Like people, LLMs can also invent novel biases that influence human and agent behavior.
-Stereotype biases in humans can naturally emerge through experiences that constrain exploration~\citep{bai_globally_nodate, bai_costly_2025,fang2011theories, merton1948self, schelling_dynamic_1971}: residents search only familiar neighborhoods, reinforcing segregation~\citep{krysan2017cycle}; police repeatedly patrol high-crime areas, disproportionately arresting minorities~\citep{lum2016predict}; managers avoid hiring unconventional candidates, maintaining incorrect beliefs~\citep{baek2023feedback}; and individuals view a group negatively after one bad encounter, escalating conflicts~\citep{denrell_adaptation_2001}.
-This mechanism parallels the exploration-exploitation dilemma in reinforcement learning~\citep{ensign_runaway_2018, sutton1998reinforcement}: when iteratively facing choices with multiple options, each choice is costly but informative, forcing decision-makers to balance exploring novel options with exploiting what worked before.
-This phenomena becomes pertinent at a time when foundation models are being integrated into agentic frameworks, letting them retain persistent belief states across interactions, while also granting them autonomy to make decisions with limited human oversight~\citep{krishnamurthy_can_2024, laskin2022context, raparthy2023generalization, shinn2023reflexion}.
+LLMs can develop novel biases that are not present in their pretraining data during multi-turn interactions, making even the safest models prone to unfair outputs.
+This idea builds on the observation that humans invent new forms of bias as a byproduct of optimizing payoffs in sequential decision-making, where exploring alternative options carries an implicit cost~\citep{bai_globally_nodate, bai_costly_2025,ensign_runaway_2018, fang2011theories, merton1948self, schelling_dynamic_1971}.
+Insufficient exploration and biased beliefs can arise when residents search for where to live~\citep{krysan2017cycle}, police officers decide where to patrol~\citep{lum2016predict}, managers select whom to hire~\citep{baek2023feedback}, or individuals choose whom to befriend~\citep{denrell_adaptation_2001}.
+In each case, avoiding alternatives and sticking with what has worked before can be locally adaptive but globally suboptimal.
+This phenomenon becomes pertinent as foundation models are being integrated into agentic frameworks, which let them retain persistent belief states across interactions, while also granting them autonomy to make decisions with limited human oversight~\citep{krishnamurthy_can_2024, laskin2022context, raparthy2023generalization, shinn2023reflexion}.